ARCTraining/swd6_hpp/1_python_profiling.md

 * `pip install snakeviz`

 More details are at the [Snakeviz](https://jiffyclub.github.io/snakeviz/) website.

+A simpler alternative to Snakeviz is [PyHeat](https://github.com/csurfer/pyheat) which overlays a 'time heatmap' on the code.

 Create profile files for two or three of your codes using `cProfile` and follow the instructions to visualise using `snakeviz`.
 Is this more useful than the text/ table based visualisation tools?